roq-trading/roq-api/README.md

 Reasons for choosing Conda

 * Works in user-space and does not require elevated (root) access.
-* Different versions can easily be co-exist on the same host.
+* Different versions can easily co-exist on the same host.
+* Library dependencies are automatically installed.
-* Dependencies are automatically installed and managed.
+* Versioning compatibilities are automatically managed.
 * Conda standardizes the compiler toolchain to achieve ABI compatilibity.
 * Gateway binaries are delivered as Conda packages.